 Her clinical background is critical care, coronary care and acute medicine and has worked in the UK and USA.
 Whilst working as a senior nurse in Scotland she developed, implemented and evaluated an early warning scoring system to assist with recognition of the acutely ill patient.
 This led to the development of NEWS and national roll out of the instrument.
 During this time she also led the development of advanced clinical skills aiming to reduce waiting times in unscheduled care.

-Since entering academia first on a part time basis alongside a clinical role, and full time since 2015, she has developed expertise and national recognition leading non-medical prescribing programmes and, more recently, advanced practice and post-graduate programmes.
+Since entering academia first on a part time basis alongside a clinical role, and full time since 2015, she has developed expertise and national recognition leading non-medical prescribing programmes and, more recently, advanced practice, pharmacology and medicines optimisation.

 She is currently Head of the Nursing Subject group in the School of Health and Social Care.
 As one of the largest pre-registration nursing programmes in the UK and a large portfolio of international and post graduate programmes this is a highly challenging and rewarding role.
 Prior to this she Head of Learning and Teaching in the School of Health and Social Care, chair of the Scottish Non-medical Prescribing Network and the university representative on the Scottish Non-medical Prescribing strategic leads group.
 In 2018 she was invited to be subject matter expert during the development of the Nursing and Midwifery Council (NMC) standards on pre-registration nursing and prescribing.
 In 2019 she was appointed as accountable officer for pharmacology and prescribing preparedness at the future nurse board hosted by NHS Education for Scotland.

 She has completed a number of externally funded research projects.
 One evaluated the national multi-method assessment in non-medical prescribing and informed the future delivery of the programme.
 Another evaluated the impact of inter professional education (medical students, pharmacy and non-medical prescribing students) on self-efficacy and readiness for inter-professional learning .
 She has received funding for innovative approaches to learning including development of an interactive Virtual Reality simulation on recognition of the deteriorating patient, which has been adapted for use during the COVID-19 pandemic.
-These externally funded grants, research and publications have had an impact on the delivery of non-medical prescribing education and student support in practice locally and nationally.
+These externally funded grants, research and publications have had a positive impact on education and student support in practice locally, nationally and internationally.